yichizhang/LazyCocoa/README.md

 contactCellDescription gray regular small
 ```

 Then you press update button.
 It generates UIColor/ NSColor files for you.
-(NSColor is not supported yet) The above settings file would generate UIColor Objective-C class methods like:
+(NSColor is not supported yet) The above settings file would generate UIColor extension methods like:

 ```
 class func defaultBackgroundColor() -> UIColor {